swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 // => `Regex<(overall: Substring, Alternation<(binary: Substring, decimal: Substring, hex: Substring))>>`
 ```

-At the use site, `Alternation` behaves like an `enum`.
-Ideally you should be
+At the use site, ideally `Alternation` would behave like an `enum` allowing you
-able to exhaustively switch over all the captures.
+to exhaustively switch over all the captures.

 ```swift
 let number = line